Personal Loan Options

 Personal loans used to be a simple part of the American economy.
 Homegrown savings and loans lent money to buy boats and barbeque pits based on the reputation of their customers.
 If you had a job, paid your bills on time and were known to be honest, there was loan money available.

 Personal lending has changed — a lot.
-In today’s mass society, giant national and regional banks rule and loan underwriting is anything but personal.
+In today’s mass society, giant national and regional banks dominate, and loan underwriting is anything but personal.

 Personal loans have evolved over the years to meet the changing needs of the consumer.
 It used to be nearly impossible to get a personal loan with a limited or poor credit history, but today there are loan options for people with bad credit and those without a detailed financial track record.